-Welcome to the official website for the Desert Daze Music Festival in Spences Bridge, British Columbia, Canada.
+Welcome to the official website of the Spences Bridge Desert Daze Music Festival!

-The Annual Desert Daze Music Festival was conceived in 2010 by the Spences Bridge Community Club to celebrate rural communities and to highlight area arts and culture.
-The 2-day festival presents activities and entertainment for all ages to enjoy: top-notch musical performances, First Nations demonstrations, educational workshops, local crafts, vendors and a beer garden.
+The Annual Desert Daze Music Festival was conceived in 2009 by the Spences Bridge Community Club to celebrate the rural communities of BC’s Thompson-Nicola Regional District (TNRD) and to highlight the areas rich and diverse arts and culture.
+The 2-day festival presents activities and entertainment for all ages to enjoy: top-notch musical performances, First Nations demonstrations, educational workshops, local crafts, vendors and a “beverage oasis”!